Dumaguete and Siquijor Tour

 Overnight in Kabankalan City

-To get to Dumaguete City from Iloilo, I have to ride a ferry to Bacolod City, Negros Occidental and then take a land trip all the way to Dumaguete City at the other side of Negros Island.
-I decided to spend one night in Kabankalan City since it’s just along the way and I wanted to revisit Mag-aso Falls.
+To get to Dumaguete City from Iloilo, I had to ride a ferry to Bacolod City, Negros Occidental and then take a land trip all the way to Dumaguete City at the other side of Negros Island.
+I decided to spend one night in Kabankalan City since it was just along the way and I wanted to revisit Mag-aso Falls.

 Kabankalan City Plaza